eoxyn/LiteVillagerTrade/README.md

   </a>
 </p>

 **LiteVillagerTrade** is a next-generation, high-performance, and **Folia-ready** shopkeepers-style trading plugin for Minecraft servers.
-Built from the ground up for modern server environments, it allows server administrators to set up customized merchant shops with infinite stock (Admin Shops).
+Built from the ground up for modern server environments, it allows server administrators to set up customized merchant shops with infinite stock.

 ---